A video game enemy appears in places and quantites that defy its original context

 - Dead Rising famously gives you the Zombie Genocider achievement for killing a number of zombies equal to the entire population of Wilamette.
 Even accounting for out-of-town visitors and the infection spreading, it seems rather unlikely that that many zombies would wind up in the mall.
 And they still keep coming.

-- Silent Hill 2: Pyramid Head is explicitly made from part of James' damaged psyche.
+- Pyramid Head is explicitly made from part of James' damaged psyche.
 Doesn't stop him from showing up in later games that have absolutely nothing to do with James.

-- Also in Silent Hill 2, the Abstract Daddy is sprung from Angela's psyche.
+- The Abstract Daddy is sprung from Angela's psyche.
 When it reappears as a Degraded Boss, Angela is nowhere to be found.

 - The babies in Dead Space.
 You first encounter them in a prosthetics lab with babies growing in tubes all over the walls.
 Nice and creepy.
 But even though this lab is only a single room with maybe 50 baby tubes total, from that point on zombie babies are ubiquitous all over the ship and you fight at least a hundred of them in the game.